-A liability moves money out of your pocket and causing costs for you
+A liability moves money out of your pocket and causes costs for you.

-In the widest sense, an asset is something of value that you own and that ideally puts money in your pocket because it generates income and/or cash flow.
-Like you learned in lesson one of the Personal Finance section of the Bitpanda Academy, income is important when it comes to budgeting.
-Income is basically money you receive.
-Therefore, an asset brings you money.
+In the broadest sense, an asset is something of value that you own and that ideally puts money in your pocket because it generates income and/or cash flow.
+Income is basically money you receive and is therefore important when it comes to budgeting.

-Assets may appreciate in the long term, meaning that their value increases - an example of this could be a small house or some stocks that you own.
-However, assets may also depreciate in value, meaning they become less valuable over time - such as a computer or a car (unless it’s a rare vintage model).
+Assets may appreciate in the long term, meaning that their value increases.
+An example of this could be a small house or some stocks that you own.
+However, assets may also depreciate in value, meaning they become less valuable over time, which is the case for computers or cars (unless it’s a rare vintage model).

 Examples of liabilities include any type of loan you are paying back, such as for real estate or student loans.
 But it could also be that you make use of your bank account’s overdraft on a regular basis which also causes unnecessary costs.

 New to Bitpanda?
 Register your account today!Sign up here